nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `edit 2 pp/91112222` changes the 2nd student's parent contact number in TutorAid to 91112222.

-### Viewing a student : `view`
+### Viewing a student : `view -s`

-Displays the specified student’s name, phone number, progress and payment status, along with their parent’s name and phone number.
+Displays the specified student’s name, phone number, progress, lessons and payment status, along with their parent’s name and phone number.

-Format: `view STUDENT_INDEX`
+Format: `view -s STUDENT_INDEX`

 * Display details of the student at the specified STUDENT_INDEX.
+* Display details of the lessons the student at the specified STUDENT_INDEX has.
 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​

-Examples:
+Example:
-* `view 2` shows the details associated with the 2nd student
+* `view -s 2` shows the details associated with the 2nd student

+### Viewing a lesson : `view -l`

+Displays the specified lesson’s name, capacity, price and timing, along with names of students who have the specified lesson.

+Format: `view -l LESSON_INDEX`

+* Display details of the lesson at the specified LESSON_INDEX.
+* Display details of the students that have the lesson at the specified LESSON_INDEX.
+* The index refers to the index number shown in the displayed lesson list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Example:
+* `view -l 2` shows the details associated with the 2nd lesson

 ### Clearing all entries : `clear`